-Lancastrians are known as straightforward sort of people.
+Lancastrians are known as straight forward sort of people.
 They take others as they find them and don’t stand on ceremony.
 Billy Joyce was all of that.
-He was an honest, decent sort of man.
+He was a straight forward, decent sort of man.
 Scratch beneath the surface, though, and the complexities of the man become apparent.

 Family man Billy would sometimes reluctantly take Edna and Dorothy with him when wrestling locally.
 His reluctance was simply because he didn’t like to see Dorothy’s distress.
 “I wanted to go with my dad, but I used to get really upset,” said Dorothy, “This was my dad and I couldn’t understand why everyone was booing and shouting at him.
 I used to cry, and he would tell me that it was all alright, but I didn’t understand.”